Can’t Afford Your Mortgage? Read on. . .

 Option number one is catch up any past due payments, including penalties, in one lump sum (no partial payments will be accepted).
 All will be forgiven by your lender and your loan will be reinstated.
 (This might fall in the category of wishful thinking.)

 In short, it is heartbreaking and scary when faced with losing your home.
 But if you are already one house note behind and see no way to catch up by the end of the second month, get help.
 Ask your lender about adding missed payments to the back end of the mortgage.
 And if you’ve explored all options with them, and still see no viable solution, it may be time to sell.
-Call an experienced Realtor who can guide you through a Short Sale process.
+Call an experienced Realtor who can guide you through the Short Sale process.

 In summary, foreclosing on your home is absolutely the last thing any lender wants to do.
 So you must demonstrate you are being proactive and taking action, not just ignoring their notices and phone calls.
 They will be willing to work with you and your Realtor.
 But keep in mind… the clock is ticking.
 You do not have time to waste.